goyek/goyek/README.md

 No, it is in experimental phase.

-### Why not to use Make
+### Why not use Make?

-While [Make](https://www.gnu.org/software/make/) is currently de facto standard, it has some pitfalls:
+While [Make](https://www.gnu.org/software/make/) is currently the _de facto_ standard, it has some pitfalls:

-- Requires to learn Make which is not so easy.
+- Requires to learn Make, which is not so easy.
 - It is hard to develop a Makefile which is truly cross-platform.
 - Debugging and testing Make targets is not fun.

 However, if you (and your team) know Make and are happy with it, do not change it.

 Make is very powerful and a lot of stuff can be made a lot faster, if you know how to use it.

 **taskflow** is intended to be simpler and easier to learn, while still being able to handle most use cases.

-### Why not to use Mage
+### Why not use Mage?

 **taskflow** is intended to be an alternative to [Mage](https://github.com/magefile/mage).

 [Mage](https://github.com/magefile/mage) is a framework/tool which magically discovers the [targets](https://magefile.org/targets/) from [magefiles](https://magefile.org/magefiles/).

 **taskflow** takes a different approach as it is a regular Go library (package).

 This results in following benefits:

 - It is easy to debug.
 Like a regular Go application.